 I had an opportunity to work from home for the first time as a Virtual Assistant subcontractor for Remote Staff.

 I remember very vividly that 1 text message from my friend who asked me if I wanted to work from home.
-I never had a second thought and told her “yes” because first, I trusted her and second, I just left my job and my savings is depleting as fast as Bruce Willis’ hair.
+I never had a second thought and told her “yes” because first, I trusted her and second, I just left my job and my savings are depleting as fast as Bruce Willis’ hair.

 I was so excited to learn about the opportunity of working from home.
 This came in as an answered prayer at that time because I just couldn’t imagine myself working in a call center again.
 My life was not just fit for it anymore.
 I was a mother of two with an OFW husband.
 The fast-paced, erratic environment was just too much for me already.